hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.network.upgrade.md

   --help                     Show help  [boolean]
-  -v, --version              Show version number  [boolean] --card, -c                 The cardname to use to upgrade the network  [string] [required] --loglevel, -l             The initial loglevel to set  [choices: "INFO", "WARNING", "ERROR", "DEBUG"] --networkName, -n          Name of the business network to start  [required] --networkVersion, -V       Version of the business network to start  [required] --option, -o               Options that are specific specific to connection.
+  -v, --version              Show version number  [boolean] --card, -c                 The cardname to use to upgrade the network  [string] [required] --networkName, -n          Name of the business network to upgrade  [required] --networkVersion, -V       Version of the business network to upgrade to  [required] --option, -o               Options that are specific specific to connection.
 Multiple options are specified by repeating this option  [string]
   --optionsFile, -O          A file containing options that are specific to connection  [string]
 ```